 The presence of other medical problems may affect the use of this medicine.
 Make sure you tell your doctor if you have any other medical problems, especially:

 This medicine is usually given within 96 hours of having the condition.
-It is best to take this medicine not less than one hour before or two hours after a meal .
+It is best to take this medicine at least 1 hour before or 2 hours after a meal.